Breast Revision

 Can I have breast revision surgery if I have had a breast augmentation with another surgeon or practice?

-If you have had a breast augmentation performed in Australia or overseas by another plastic or “cosmetic doctor” within the past 6 months, and you are unhappy with the results, we strongly recommend seeking assistance from that original surgeon as they will be familiar with your operation, the implants used and the infection control employed.
+If you have had a breast augmentation performed in Australia or overseas by another accredited plastic surgeon within the past six months, and you are unhappy with the results, we strongly recommend seeking assistance from that original surgeon as they will be familiar with your operation, the implants used and the infection control employed.
 If you are experiencing a complication, infection or wound breakdown, please contact your original surgeon.
 If you cannot contact them, please visit your GP or present to your nearest hospital emergency department.

-If you have had a breast augmentation performed in Australia or overseas by another plastic or “cosmetic doctor” over 6 months ago, you are unhappy with the results and you’ve been unable to reach an agreed path forward with your original surgeon, then we recommend you visit your GP and request a referral to one of our Specialist Plastic Surgeons.
+If you have had a breast augmentation performed in Australia or overseas by another accredited plastic surgeon or ‘cosmetic doctor’ over six months ago, you are unhappy with the results and you’ve either been unable to reach an agreed path forward with your original surgeon/doctor or you do not feel comfortable seeking further treatment from them, then we recommend the following steps:

 Is a breast revision right for me?